 Since premature balding is a scalp condition, this is something that you should discuss with a dermatologist or doctor!

-How do you maintain color?
+How do you maintain the vibrant red hair color?

 Use professional products if you can!
 Tinted products are super helpful (see my above recommendations).
 Schedule regular glazing in between appointments for a color refresh!
 Kelly has done these on my hair plenty of times to keep my red glossy and beautiful – without doing a full color treatment.
 Try not to wash your hair very often.
 This is a tricky one for me since my hair is thin and fine.
 I wash every other day or every two days if I can – using dry shampoo in between and curling or rocking a messy bun or low ponytail.
 The less you wash, the longer the color will stick around!
+And if you must wash it, add in a little bit of professional semi-permanent hair color to your conditioner!

 Just so you can see the crazy before and after, here is my hair at sixteen (eek, please don’t judge me based on my eyebrows 😂):

-And here is AFTER adding the purple tones!
+AFTER adding the purple tones!
 Such a dramatic difference!